ttk2/Humbug/README.md

 - Converts Enchanted Golden Apples to normal Golden Apples if a Player attempts to eat them.
 - Disables Ender Pearl Teleportation
 - Throttles Ender Pearl Teleportation
-- Alters the initial velocity of Ender Pearls
+- Alters the downward acceleration of Ender Pearls
 - Alters the drop rate of wither skulls
 - Removes specific items from dropping when a mob is killed
 - Prevents records from playing in jukeboxes